Within a matter of minutes you will be able to enter your personal

 Easy Account Reconciliation: Integrated

-reconciliation makes reconciling your GnuCash
+reconciliation makes reconciling your GnuCash accounts with

 statements simple and effective.